Web · SaaS

 The gap is always context, not data.

-MaxOptra had the data.
-The real gap between “what the data says” and “what an operator needs to act” is almost always a context problem.
+MaxOptra already had the data.
 The work was building the right frame around information that already existed.

 02